 - 2 green chilies slit or chopped

-- 2 tbsp coconut fresh grated (optional)
+- 2 tablespoons coconut fresh grated (optional)

-- 2 tbsp Coriander leaves finely chopped
+- 2 tablespoons coriander leaves finely chopped

-- 1 tbsp Lemon juice (optional)
+- 1 tablespoons lemon juice (adjust to taste) (optional)

 - 1 sprig curry leaves

-- ¼ tsp mustard or rai
+- ¼ teaspoon mustard seeds

-- ½ tsp cumin or jeera
+- ½ teaspoon cumin seeds (jeera)

-- 2 tbsp Peanuts or cashews
+- 3 tablespoons peanuts or cashews

 - Serve aval upma hot with plain curd or tea.